AndrewMatzureff/AndrewMatzureff.github.io/_drafts/pde_raycaster_digest.md

 <br>

-With a stream of consciousness fueled by the onset of hyperfixation I've found myself entranced by a flame of nostalgia ignited by the spark of an old obsession: ***raycasting!***
+So, without further ado please join me in this babbling stream of consciousness fueled by the onset of hyperfixation!
+Allow yourself to become entranced by a flame of nostalgia ignited by the spark of an old obsession of mine: ***raycasting!***

 <br>

 # **What Is Raycasting?**

 I'm not certain, but over the years I've got the impression that there exists some contention or, at the very least, some "fuzziness" as to the *exact* boundaries of what may *formally* be considered a raycaster.
-As a result, I set out to identify some qualities which precisely distinguish raycasting from its derivatives (e.g.: ray marching, ray tracing, etc.) or unambiguously define the relationship between them.
+As a result, I set out to identify some qualities which precisely distinguish raycasting from its derivatives (e.g.: ray marching, ray tracing, etc.) and unambiguously define the relationship between them.

 <div>
     <div style="float: right">